mongodb/mongodbatlas-cloudformation-resources/README.md

 ...
 ```

-# Using the CloudFormation resource
+# Using the CloudFormation Resource Provider

 To use a resource provider, you need a template, templates of this project are available on `/examples`, then you need to run commands, you can read about available commands in [AWS CloudFormation commands](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html)